 In the seemingly never-ending race to gain a competitive edge in today’s digital world, companies often look to migrate their data and applications to cloud-native environments to scale their existing IT investments, take advantage of enhanced security features and benefit from simplified management and monitoring.

-But for an Azure investment to truly deliver business value through comprehensive analytics and insights, it I will often combine data from across the organization to provide complete visibility to both IT and business users.
+But for an Azure investment to truly deliver business value through comprehensive analytics and insights, it will often combine data from across the organization to provide complete visibility to both IT and business users.

 When it does, it is an ideal digital transformation vehicle that brings together data and infrastructure with a modern cloud approach.
-This gives companies tremendous opportunities to ”re-imagine” their business, including use case such as cross-selling and upselling with machine learning (ML) and artificial intelligence (AI), building customer loyalty programs for digital transformation and strategic sourcing and procurement for manufacturing and supply chain management.
+This gives companies tremendous opportunities to ”re-imagine” their business, including use cases such as cross-selling and upselling with machine learning (ML) and artificial intelligence (AI), building customer loyalty programs for digital transformation and strategic sourcing and procurement for manufacturing and supply chain management.

 But how do you know you can trust the quality, consistency and accuracy of your business data in Azure?
 Below are some common challenges organizations face when combining business data in Azure and preparing it for business use.